santigtz95/santigtz95.github.io/_pages/about.md

 ---

 My name is Santiago / Santi.
 I was born in Mexico City and moved to Texas at the age of three.
 I have been here ever since.
 I am a real estate developer and broker, as well as a private pilot.
 I am currently working to obtain a master's degree in data science at SMU.

+My hobbies include, but are not limited to, soccer, football, motorsports, watersports, and aviation.
+Artificial intelligence, cybersecurity, and computer science are also big interests of mine; and thus, my pursuit of a master's degree.

 Feel free to check out my [LinkedIn](https://www.linkedin.com/in/santiagogutierrezpumarejo/) page for additional information about me.